-- 1 For the purpose of this Scheme: - .1 "Gross tonnage" means the gross tonnage of the ship as determined under the provisions of the International Convention on the Tonnage Measurement of Ships, 1969 and shown on the International Tonnage Certificate (1969) of the ship; - .2 "Requirements" means the requirements of SOLAS chapter XI-2 and part A of the ISPS Code, taking into account the guidance given in part B of the ISPS Code; - .3 "Special purpose ship" means a special purpose ship as defined in the SPS Code, irrespective of the date on which the keel of the ship was laid, of 500 gross tonnage and upwards engaged on international voyage which has not been required by the Administration to comply with the Requirements; and - .4 "SPS Code" means the Code of Safety for Special Purpose Ships which is annexed to resolution A.534(13) as amended1. - 2 Terms not otherwise defined in this Scheme shall have the same meaning as the meaning attributed to them in SOLAS chapters I and XI-2 or the ISPS Code. - 3 Special purpose ships, other than those owned or operated by a SOLAS Contracting Government (Contracting Government) and used only on Government non-commercial service and Companies operating such ships which have not been required to comply with the Requirements shall comply with the Requirements by not later than 1 July 2008. - 4 Until 30 June 2008, special purpose ships not complying with the Requirements whilst within a port facility which is required to comply with the Requirements shall acknowledge the measures to enhance maritime security established by the Contracting Government within whose territory the port facility is located and, irrespective of the provisions of SOLAS regulation XI-2/10.32 (relating to the submission of the Declaration of Security)
+- 1 For the purpose of this Scheme: - .1 "Gross tonnage" means the gross tonnage of the ship as determined under the provisions of the International Convention on the Tonnage Measurement of Ships, 1969 and shown on the International Tonnage Certificate (1969) of the ship; - .2 "Requirements" means the requirements of SOLAS chapter XI-2 and part A of the ISPS Code, taking into account the provisions of part B of the ISPS Code; and - .3 "Cargo ship" means a cargo ship, irrespective of the date on which the keel of the ship was laid, of 500 gross tonnage and upwards engaged on international voyage which has not been required by the Administration to comply with the Requirements on the grounds of national tonnage rules. - 2 Terms not otherwise defined in this Scheme shall have the same meaning as the meaning attributed to them in SOLAS chapters I and XI-2 or the ISPS Code. - Cargo ships and Companies operating such ships which have not been required to comply with the Requirements shall comply with the Requirements not later than 1 July 2008. - Until 30 June 2008, cargo ships not complying with the Requirements whilst within a port facility which is required to comply with the Requirements shall acknowledge the measures to enhance maritime security established by the Contracting Government within whose territory the port facility is located and, irrespective of the provisions of SOLAS regulation XI-2/10.31 (relating to the submission of the Declaration of Security) and sections A/5.1 and A/5.2 of the ISPS Code, shall request a Declaration of Security2 as from 1 October 2005.
+Contracting Governments are urged to facilitate such requests and to issue appropriate guidance on this